telerik/winforms-docs/gridview/rows/iterating-rows.md

 {{endregion}}

 ## Iterating all rows in a hierarchical RadGridView

-When you have a hierarchical grid with many templates you can use a recursive method to iterate trough all rows:#_[C#]_
+When you have a hierarchical grid with many templates you can use a recursive method to iterate trough all rows:

 {{source=..\SamplesCS\GridView\Rows\IteratingRows.cs region=hierarchy}}
 {{source=..\SamplesVB\GridView\Rows\IteratingRows.vb region=hierarchy}}